helloa12433/GenoQueryX-DNA-Genome-Range-Query-Analyzer-Mo-s-Algorithm-/README.md

 Algorithmic Optimization

-It is fast, scalable, research-oriented, and visually stunning — a perfect addition to any professional portfolio.
+It is fast, scalable, research-oriented, and visually stunning.